dasch-swiss/dsp-tools/docs/excel2xml-module.md

 ### 6. Create the `<resource>` Tag

-There are four kind of resources that can be created:
+There are four kinds of resources that can be created:

 | super        | tag            | method              |
 |--------------|----------------|---------------------|